StreamlineD3/StreamlineD3-Redis/README.md

 ### Index.js

 NOTE: because our library uses load balancing through Node clusters on the back end to support scaling and optimal performance, it is important for you to NOT make a traditional server using Node or Express.
 The functionality for an Express server is already set up for you and no worries, you can still customize it.
 Follow the instructions below for more info.
+(If you would like to use a version of this library without Node Clusters, you can find it [here](https://github.com/StreamlineD3/StreamlineD3)).

 1. In your index.js file require our library:
 ```